Cret123/The-Cyborg-Gadgets/Generation_3/Generation_3.md

 # Generation 3

 Third generation watches make a significant leap forward, being the first to incorporate an MCU (microcontroller unit).
-The most common MCU used is the Arduino Pro Mini for its compact size and price.
+The most common MCU used is the Arduino Pro Mini for its compact size and low price.
 However, certain specialized models may utilize alternative Arduino variants.

 ## Devices

+### Watches

 - [Watch 3.0](./Watch3.0/Watch3.0.ino) was the first 3th generation watch to be built.
 It uses the inbuilt LED to flash sequences at the user.
 - [Watch 3.1](./Watch3.1/Watch3.1.ino) uses a neopixel for communication, flashing various colours and sequences for various meanings.